 The Port wines from Noval

 Quinta do Noval has a Ruby port which has been rebranded as Noval Black, aimed at introducing port to a younger market.
-They also produce excellent 10 – 40 year old tawny ports, a 2000 Colheita, LBV 2007 and the new vintage port of 2011, the final port showing again how good the vintage ports of 2011 are.
-The 2011 vintage is so good that individual house styles are easily distinguishable, that of Quinta do Noval being lush, juicy and red fruit style in its youth.
+They also produce excellent 10 – 40 year old tawny ports, a 2000 Colheita (nowadays, 2007 Colheita), LBV 2007 (nowadays, 2013) and Vintage ports, from selected sites, every year from 2011 (currently the 2019 has just been declared).
+The 2011 Vintage was so good that individual house styles are easily distinguishable, that of Quinta do Noval being lush, juicy and red fruit style in its youth.

 Quinta da Romaneira